PROTONIX I.V.- pantoprazole sodium injection, powder, for solution

 To evaluate the effectiveness of PROTONIX I.V. as an initial treatment to suppress gastric acid secretion, two studies were conducted.

-Study 1 was a multicenter, double-blind, placebo-controlled, study of the pharmacodynamic effects of PROTONIX I.V. and PROTONIX Delayed-Release Tablets.
-Patients with GERD and a history of EE (n=78, 20 to 67 years; 39 females; 7 Black, 19 Hispanic, 52 White) were randomized to receive either 40 mg PROTONIX I.V., 40 mg PROTONIX Delayed-Release Tablets, or placebo once daily for 7 days.
+Study 1 was a multicenter, double-blind, placebo-controlled, study of the pharmacodynamic effects of PROTONIX I.V. and pantoprazole sodium delayed-release tablets.
+Patients with GERD and a history of EE (n=78, 20 to 67 years; 39 females; 7 Black, 19 Hispanic, 52 White) were randomized to receive either 40 mg PROTONIX I.V., 40 mg pantoprazole sodium delayed-release tablets, or placebo once daily for 7 days.
 Following an overnight fast, test medication was administered and patients were given a light meal within 15 minutes.
 MAO and BAO were determined 24 hours following the last day of study medication.
 MAO was estimated from a 1 hour continuous collection of gastric contents following subcutaneous injection of 6.0 mcg/kg of pentagastrin to stimulate acid secretion.
-This study demonstrated that, after treatment for 7 days, patients treated with PROTONIX I.V. had a significantly lower MAO and BAO than those treated with placebo (p<0.001), and results were comparable to those of patients treated with PROTONIX Delayed-Release Tablets (see Table 5).
+This study demonstrated that, after treatment for 7 days, patients treated with PROTONIX I.V. had a significantly lower MAO and BAO than those treated with placebo (p<0.001), and results were comparable to those of patients treated with pantoprazole sodium delayed-release tablets (see Table 6).

-Table 5: Antisecretory Effects (mEq/h) of Initial Treatment with 40 mg PROTONIX I.V. and 40 mg PROTONIX Delayed-Release Tablets in GERD Patients with a History of EE
+Table 6: Antisecretory Effects (mEq/h) of Initial Treatment with 40 mg PROTONIX I.V. and 40 mg Pantoprazole Delayed-Release Tablets in GERD Patients with a History of EE

 DAY 7